 He may love to be touched.

 The S - Steady person needs an informed plan without any complications.
 He needs you to solve his problems and encourage him.
 He needs to ask questions and feel that any changes are understandable and safe.
 He needs you to be strong for him.
 Encourage him.
 Be positive and don't argue with him.
 He sees that as confrontational.

 He likes to be around a friend or two, not too many people.
 He doesn't want to participate unless he feels comfortable.
 He may want to be by himself.
 Don't push him.
 He likes to take things slowly and methodically.
 Don't rush him.
 He uses up a lot of energy fighting the world.
+He has hidden fears.
 Allow him time to recuperate.
 Compliment him often, especially about how reliable he is.